gwencitaaa/portfolio/README.md

 > About this site

-This website started as a portfolio for my Coder Academy bootcamp assessment.
-We were required to create a portfolio to demonstrate our skills, experience and xxx
+This website is a portfolio for my Coder Academy web development bootcamp assessment.
+The brief was to design then deploy a well-designed and functional portfolio website.

 > History of internet (w/graphic)